Loan to Value Ratio Calculator: What’s Your LTV Ratio?

 How to Use LTV for Commercial Real Estate

 Loan-to-value ratios must be met in order to qualify for commercial real estate loans.
+A good loan to value ratio typically falls within the range of 75-80%.
 After checking a loan program’s maximum LTV, the formula can be used to determine:

 - Whether a loan application will be denied based on this criterion